vleeuwenmenno/gphoto2_cl_binding/README.md

-# AstroShutter Cli bindings
+# Command line bindings of GPhoto2 for C#

-This is a binding for gphoto2 CLI.
-(WARNING This classlib depends on gphoto2 command, not libgphoto2!)
+This is a binding for gphoto2 command line tool.
+(WARNING This classlib depends on gphoto2 command!)

 Currently it has been tested to work on the following platforms: